open-mmlab/mmdetection/docs/COMPATIBILITY.md

   2. In MMDetection 2.0, the "paste_mask()" function is different and should be more accurate than those in previous versions.
 This change follows the modification in [Detectron2](https://github.com/facebookresearch/detectron2/blob/master/detectron2/structures/masks.py) and can improve mask AP on COCO by ~0.5% absolute.

-### Codebase Conventions
+## Codebase Conventions

 - MMDetection 2.0 changes the order of class labels to reduce unused parameters in regression and mask branch more naturally (without +1 and -1).
 This effect all the classification layers of the model to have a different ordering of class labels.
-The final layers of regression branch and mask head no longer keep K+1 channels for K categories.
+The final layers of regression branch and mask head no longer keep K+1 channels for K categories, and their class orders are consistent with the classification branch.

   - In MMDetection 2.0, label "K" means background, and labels [0, K-1] correspond to the K = num_categories object categories.

   - In MMDetection 1.x and previous version, label "0" means background, and labels [1, K] correspond to the K categories.

 - Low quality matching in R-CNN is not used.
 In MMDetection 1.x and previous versions, the `max_iou_assigner` will match low quality boxes for each ground truth box in both RPN and R-CNN training.
 We observe this sometimes does not assign the most perfect GT box to some bounding boxes, thus MMDetection 2.0 do not allow low quality matching by default in R-CNN training in the new system.
-This slightly improve the box AP (~0.1% absolute).
+This sometimes may slightly improve the box AP (~0.1% absolute).

 - Seperate scale factors for width and height.
 In MMDetection 1.x and previous versions, the scale factor is a single float in mode `keep_ratio=True`.
 This is slightly inaccurate because the scale factors for width and height have slight difference.
 MMDetection 2.0 adopts separate scale factors for width and height, the improvment on AP ~0.1% absolute.